U.S. Department of Transportation

-The primary purpose of the Comprehensive Approach to Safety (CAtS) research focus area, and the program of the same name at the Office of Safety, is to maximize the benefits realized by safety initiatives at all levels of government.
-CAtS research is directed at defining data needs, identifying or developing effective data collection methods and technologies, and developing analytical tools and processes to convert data into good decisions about how best to allocate safety resources.
-Inherent to the Comprehensive Approach to Safety is the need for rigorous evaluation of safety treatments, which in itself can only be accomplished with the appropriate data.
+The primary purpose of the Safety Data and Analysis (SDA) research focus area, and the program of the same name at the Office of Safety, is to maximize the benefits realized by safety initiatives at all levels of government.
+Safety data and analysis research is directed at defining data needs, identifying or developing effective data collection methods and technologies, and developing analytical tools and processes to convert data into good decisions about how best to allocate safety resources.
+Inherent to the Data and Analysis program is the need for rigorous evaluation of safety treatments, which in itself can only be accomplished with the appropriate data.

-The vision behind the CAtS is to equip local, State, and Federal safety programs to systematically combine and analyze crash data and roadway characteristics to uncover trends and identify high-priority safety needs.
+The vision behind the SDA program is to equip local, State, and Federal safety programs to systematically combine and analyze crash data and roadway characteristics to uncover trends and identify high-priority safety needs.
 Only with good data, and the tools to use it, can agencies build, implement, and objectively evaluate performance-based safety plans.

-MIRE (Model Inventory of Roadway Elements) – – The Model Inventory of Roadway Elements includes a listing of roadway and traffic elements critical to highway safety management and proposes standardized coding for each.
+MIRE (Model Inventory of Roadway Elements) –The Model Inventory of Roadway Elements includes a listing of roadway and traffic elements critical to highway safety management and proposes standardized coding for each.